tomberek/mcm/manual/ii.md

 discharge.

-No person who has deserted from the armed forces is relieved from
+(e) No person who has deserted from the armed forces is relieved from

 court-martial jurisdiction by a separation from any later period of service.

-When a person's discharge or other separation does not interrupt
+(f) When a person's discharge or other separation does not interrupt

 the status as a person belonging to the general category of persons subject